St. Louis Blues: Jerseys

 For the 2014–15 season, the Blues made a few tweaks to their jerseys.
 While they kept the Reebok Edge-era template, they brought back the 1998–2007 look.
 The navy blue third jersey was kept without any alterations, before it was retired prior the 2016–17 season.

 When Adidas became the uniform provider before the 2017–18 season, the Blues kept most of the same template, with the exception of the home jersey numbers changing from gold to white.
-For the 2018–19 season, the Blues added a third jersey based on the one worn during the 2017 NHL Winter Classic.
-A corresponding vintage white version was unveiled for the 2022 NHL Winter Classic.
+For the 2018–19 season, the Blues added a third jersey based on the one worn during the 2017 Winter Classic, to be worn on Saturday home games.
+A corresponding vintage white version was unveiled for the 2022 Winter Classic.

 Prior to the 2020–21 season, the Blues unveiled a "Reverse Retro" alternate uniform based on the design worn from 1995 to 1998, but with a red base.
-A second "Reverse Retro" uniform was released in the 2022–23 season, this time based on the prototype uniforms the team first leaked in 1966 before eventually releasing the more iconic "blue note" uniforms.
+A second "Reverse Retro" uniform was released in the 2022–23 season, this time based on the prototype uniforms the team first leaked in 1966 before eventually releasing the more longlasting "blue note" uniforms.
 The uniforms, which had the team name written around the primitive "blue note" logo along with contrasting stripes, had a gold base.

+During the Blues' 2025 Winter Classic appearance, the team wore vintage white uniforms with light blue and gold chest and sleeve stripes.
+The "ST. LOUIS" wordmark in gold, based on the prototype uniform from 1966, was placed along the blue chest stripe, and a vintage-style Blues logo was added on the left shoulder.

+Before the 2025–26 season, the Blues unveiled new uniform styles heavily based on the team's alternate 'heritage' uniform from the 2017 Winter Classic, as well as its vintage white counterpart from the 2022 Winter Classic.
+The design returned to the original blue and yellow palette from its earlier years, with the 1998 'blue note' logo recolored to reflect the updated color scheme.
+The previous blue and navy-trimmed home uniform was retained as an alternate.
+Three alternate logos were introduced: a stylized fleur-de-lis with a musical note, an interlocking "STL" treble clef design, and a trumpet featuring the Gateway Arch and water representing the Mississippi River.